Stocks drift as Wall Street waits for Fed's latest rate hike

 Higher interest rates try to snuff out inflation by slowing the economy and dragging on prices for stocks and other investments.
 The Fed has already pulled its key overnight rate to its highest level since 2007, at a range of 4.25% to 4.50%, up from virtually zero early last year.

-A report on Wednesday suggested hiring may be slowing more than expected.
+Reports on Wednesday gave a mixed picture on hiring.
 Private payrolls rose by 106,000 in January, according to ADP.
-That’s down from 253,000 a month earlier, and it was well below the 170,000 that economists expected.
+That’s a slowdown from growth of 253,000 a month earlier, and it was well below the 170,000 that economists expected.

+But a separate report from the U.S. government indicated more strength.
+It said the number of job openings increased to 11 million in December, better than the slowdown to 10.3 million that economists expected.
+The more comprehensive report on the U.S. job market will arrive on Friday.

+Adding to the mixed picture on the economy was a report from the Institute for Supply Management, which said U.S. manufacturing weakened by more than expected last month.
+It was the third straight month of contraction.

+Treasury yields fell after the release of the ADP report, which may have raised expectations for an easier Fed, and then pared their losses following the other reports.

-Treasury yields fell immediately after the report, which could give the Fed cushion to be less harsh on interest rates.
-The two-year yield, which tends to track expectations for the Fed, fell to 4.18% from 4.21% late Tuesday.
-The 10-year yield, which helps set rates for mortgages and other important loans, fell to 3.47% from 3.51%.
+The two-year yield, which tends to track expectations for the Fed, dipped to 4.20% from 4.21% late Tuesday.
+The 10-year yield, which helps set rates for mortgages and other important loans, fell to 3.49% from 3.51% late Tuesday.

-More economic reports will arrive later in the morning, including readings on the strength of U.S. manufacturing and the number of job openings advertised in December.
-The more comprehensive monthly jobs report from the U.S. government for January will arrive on Friday.

 A lackluster earnings reporting season also continues on Wall Street, with more mixed profit reports arriving from big U.S. companies.